Drarry

-Drarry, also known as H/D, Harco, Draco x Harry, and Harry x Draco is a popular pair in slash fiction between Draco Malfoy and Harry Potter from the Harry Potter franchise.
+Drarry, also known as H/D, Harco, Draco x Harry, and Harry x Draco is a slash fiction pairing between Draco Malfoy and Harry Potter from the Harry Potter franchise.
 The pairing is a form of shipping, support for or a particular interest in a romantic pairing between two characters in a fictional series, often when this relationship is one portrayed by fans rather than depicted in the series itself.
 There are over 80,000 works written about this pairing posted on the website Archive of Our Own.

 Background

 Harry Potter franchise

 Harry Potter and Draco Malfoy first appeared in the first book in the Harry Potter book series, Harry Potter and the Philosopher's Stone.
 Harry Potter is the main protagonist of the series and Draco Malfoy is a major antagonist in the series.
 Both characters appear in all seven of the books and all eight of the films.
 Harry is a boy wizard who survived the killing curse from Lord Voldemort and Draco is the son of Death Eater Lucius Malfoy.
-In the books, Harry first encounters Draco at Madam Malkin's.
-In the films, Harry first meets Draco in Hogwarts on their first day of school.
-In the final book, a disguised Harry is captured by allies of Voldemort, and Draco recognizes him but chooses not to positively identify him, saving his life.
+In the books, Harry first encounters Draco at Madam Malkin's where Draco brags about his pure blood heritage and ridicules Harry's mentor Hagrid, immediately setting of their relationship on a bad note.
+In the films, Harry first meets Draco in Hogwarts on their first day of school where he attempts to make friends with Harry out of recognition that Harry is The Chosen One.
+Simultaneously, Draco belittles Harry's new friend Ron Weasley, which marks the beginning of their relationship as enemies throughout the series.
+Harry and Draco continue to be enemies throughout the seven books as Draco repeatedly bullies Harry and his friends by mocking them, spreading rumors, and even attempted harm.
+(See also Draco Malfoy).
+In the final book, a disguised Harry is captured by allies of Voldemort.
+Draco recognizes him, but chooses not to positively identify him, saving his life.
 Harry later saves Draco in return from an explosion of magical Fiendfyre.

 Analysis

-Many fans of the franchise have written several fanfictions where Draco and Harry are in a same-sex relationship and experience same-sex attraction for another.
-In various fanfictions, Draco's emotional journey and transformation are depicted through his relationship with Harry.
+Many fans of the franchise have written fanfictions where Draco and Harry are in a same-sex relationship and mutually experience same-sex attraction.
+Aligning with the original enemies dynamic of the pair, fanfiction depicting this ship often follow an enemies to lovers, in which the pair begin as enemies (aligning with canon) and end up as lovers.
 These fan fictions often stay faithful to the original characters and storylines from the franchise, while adding new elements and romantic moments between Harry and Draco.
-Shippers have indicated subtext promoting this pairing although very few have trusted that it could ever become canon.
+Often, Draco's emotional journey and transformation are depicted through his relationship with Harry.
+Some shippers have indicated subtext promoting this pairing although very few have trusted that it could ever become canon.
+On popular fanfiction website Archive of Our Own, only about 1/10 of fanfictions contain the enemies to lovers or enemies to friends to lovers tag; however, upon closer consideration many of their fanfictions contain elements of enemies to lovers despite the lack of tagging.